 Again, you can add whatever you like.
 I tend to go for more herb and cheese combinations but you can add cooked peppers, onions, sausage, prosciutto, bacon, ham, etc.

 I hope you give this easy asiago arugula omelet a try and let me know how you like it.
 It’s great for a quick low carb meal and it only requires a few simple ingredients.

 Do you have a favorite recipe to make eggs?
 Drop me a comment and let me know.
 Enjoy!

 The nutritional information for the whole omelet is 414 cal / 33.6g fat / 3.2g carbs / 0.1g fiber / 25.3g protein

 - 3 eggs

-Beat your eggs and then fold in the arugula and cheese.
+- Whisk eggs in a medium bowl and then fold in the arugula and cheese.

 - Pour in the egg mixture into the skillet and lower heat to medium heat.
 Then cover with a lid.This will cook the top so you don't have to flip omelet.